Arequipa: 20th century

+Politically, Arequipa was no stranger to the tumults of the century.
+On 22 August 1930, Luis Miguel Sánchez Cerro assumed control, forcing the departure of President Augusto B. Leguía.
+In a similar twist, on 27 October 1948, General Manuel A. Odrían established a junta government after deposing President José Luis Bustamante y Rivero.
+But beyond the military movements, Arequipa also shone as a cradle of civic resistance.
+Two demonstrations against the Odría regime are especially noteworthy: one in June 1950 and the other that dominated the scene in December 1955.

+21st century

+In 2000, the historic center of Arequipa was declared a World Heritage Site by UNESCO.
+However, on 23 June 2001, an 8.4-magnitude earthquake damaged several historical buildings.
+This resulted in more precautions and safety measures to be conducted, to ensure the safety of the city and its history.
+Around the 2010s, the city experienced a large economic growth, partially due to its mining sector, being near copper reserves.
+The city has also tackled socio-environmental challenges, such as water management and urban planning.
+Arequipa's Urban Development Plan 2025 is a reflection of these efforts.
+The urban transport system has evolved, including the modernization of buses.
+Sustainable mobility has also been a concern, with the incorporation of electric buses and the promotion of the use of non-motorized vehicles.

 Geography

 Location

 The city is located at an average elevation of 2328 m above sea level, with the lowest part of the city at 2041 m above sea level in the area called Huayco Uchumayo while the highest is located at 2810 m above sea level.

 The central part of the city is split by the Chili River from north to south; to the north and east of Arequipa are the Andes Mountains, while to the south and west are sub-ranges of the Andes.
 The valley of Arequipa strategically links the coastal and highland regions of southern Peru.

-A series of volcanic cones dominates the city skyline -- Misti and the extinct volcanic groups Pichu Pichu and Chachani.
+A series of volcanic cones dominates the city skyline – Misti and the extinct volcanic groups Pichu Pichu and Chachani.
 The western slopes of the Andes feature thick, extensive layers of volcanic lava.